nodeftpd/nodeftpd/README.markdown

   `tls.createServer`.
 * `tlsOnly`: If this is set to `true`, and `tlsOptions` is also set, then the server will not allow logins over non-secure connections.
+* `maxStatsAtOnce`: The maximum number of concurrent calls to `fs.stat` which will be made when processing a `LIST` request.
+Default is 5.

 The server raises a `command:pass` event which is given `pass`, `success` and `failure` arguments.
 On successful login, `success` should be called with a